Tehem/matchmaker-go/README.md

 **skills** [optional] describes the areas of expertise of a reviewer in order to create pairs of people with same competences.
 If not specified the reviewer can be paired with any other reviewer (no matter the skills)

-Copy the provided example file `persons.yml.example` into a new `persons.yml` file and replace values with actual users.
+Copy the provided example file `group.yml.example` into a new `group.yml` file and replace values with actual users.

-TEMP / TO REMOVE :
-Adapt the master email in this file : `commands/plan.go:43`
+You can have as many groups of people as you want, and name them as you want.

 ## Preparing

-    matchmaker prepare [--week-shift value [default=0]]
+    matchmaker prepare [group-file [default=group.yml]] [--week-shift value [default=0]]

-This command will compute work ranges for the target week, and check free slots for each potential reviewer and create an output file `problem.yml`.
+This command will compute work ranges for the target week, and check free slots for each potential reviewer in the group file and create an output file `problem.yml`.

+The group-file parameter specifies which group file to use from the groups directory.
+You can create multiple group files (e.g., `teams.yml`, `projects.yml`) to manage different sets of people.
+If no group file is specified, `group.yml` will be used by default.

 By default, the command plans for the upcoming monday, you can provide a `weekShift` value as a parameter, allowing to plan for further weeks (1 = the week after upcoming monday, etc.)